Undergraduate Research Opportunity Program (UROP) - Scholarship

 By participating in UROP, a student will:

-- Devote at least 50 hours in an academic year to working on the research project with a faculty sponsor chosen by the student;
+- Devote at least 50 hours in an academic year to working on the research project with a faculty member chosen by the student;

 - Prepare a poster on the results of the research;

-- Participate in the annual UROP poster symposium; and
+- Participate in the annual UROP poster symposium.

 By participating in UROP, students will benefit from: